PK-Kota/Inference-Systems-Notebook/README.md

 # Inference-Systems-Notebook
 Analyses of Inference Systems

-Notebook for understanding and modeling modern inference systems
+Notebook for analyzing and modeling modern inference systems

 Focus Areas: